 Tip: If your grow room is cool, try placing a heating pad beneath the seed trays on low heat for a few hours per day.
-This can help give the seeds a boost.
+This can help give stubborn seeds a boost.

 After your seeds have sprouted, you will need to provide ample light.
 Without enough light, your plants will become leggy.
 This may translate to a tall, lanky pepper plant that could under-produce.
 To give your seed starts the light they need, we highly recommend using a grow light.